aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 * `event_burst` - (Optional, Available since v1.180.0) Same as eventBurst.
 The maximum size of a burst of event creations, temporarily allows event creations to burst to this number, while still not exceeding `event_record_qps`.
 It is only used when `event_record_qps` is greater than 0.
 Valid value is `[0-100]`.
 * `kube_api_qps` - (Optional, Available since v1.180.0) Same as kubeAPIQPS.
 The QPS to use while talking with kubernetes api-server.
 Valid value is `[0-50]`.
 * `kube_api_burst` - (Optional, Available since v1.180.0) Same as kubeAPIBurst.
 The burst to allow while talking with kubernetes api-server.
 Valid value is `[0-100]`.
 * `serialize_image_pulls` - (Optional, Available since v1.180.0) Same as serializeImagePulls.
 When enabled, it tells the Kubelet to pull images one at a time.
 We recommend not changing the default value on nodes that run docker daemon with version < 1.9 or an Aufs storage backend.
 Valid value is `true` or `false`.
 * `cpu_manager_policy` - (Optional, Available since v1.180.0) Same as cpuManagerPolicy.
 The name of the policy to use.
 Requires the CPUManager feature gate to be enabled.
 Valid value is `none` or `static`.
 * `eviction_hard` - (Optional, Available since v1.180.0) Same as evictionHard.
 The map of signal names to quantities that defines hard eviction thresholds.
 For example: `{"memory.available" = "300Mi"}`.
 * `eviction_soft` - (Optional, Available since v1.180.0) Same as evictionSoft.
 The map of signal names to quantities that defines soft eviction thresholds.
 For example: `{"memory.available" = "300Mi"}`.
 * `eviction_soft_grace_period` - (Optional, Available since v1.180.0) Same as evictionSoftGracePeriod.
 The map of signal names to quantities that defines grace periods for each soft eviction signal.
 For example: `{"memory.available" = "30s"}`.
 * `system_reserved` - (Optional, Available since v1.180.0) Same as systemReserved.
 The set of ResourceName=ResourceQuantity (e.g. cpu=200m,memory=150G) pairs that describe resources reserved for non-kubernetes components.
 Currently, only cpu and memory are supported.
 See [compute resources](http://kubernetes.io/docs/user-guide/compute-resources) for more details.
 * `kube_reserved` - (Optional, Available since v1.180.0) Same as kubeReserved.
 The set of ResourceName=ResourceQuantity (e.g. cpu=200m,memory=150G) pairs that describe resources reserved for kubernetes system components.
 Currently, cpu, memory and local storage for root file system are supported.
 See [compute resources](http://kubernetes.io/docs/user-guide/compute-resources) for more details.

+### `rollout_policy`

+The rollout_policy mapping supports the following:

+* `max_unavailable` - (Optional, Deprecated from 1.185.0) Maximum number of unavailable nodes during rolling upgrade.
+The value of this field should be greater than `0`, and if it's set to a number less than or equal to `0`, the default setting will be used.
+Please use `max_parallelism` to instead it from provider version 1.185.0.

+### `rolling_policy`

+The rolling_policy mapping supports the following:

+* `max_parallelism` - (Optional, Available since v1.185.0) Maximum parallel number nodes during rolling upgrade.
+The value of this field should be greater than `0`, and if it's set to a number less than or equal to `0`, the default setting will be used.

 ## Attributes Reference